N-Time/Seismic_Engineering/README.md

 # Seismic_Engineering
+My research is on seismic engineering now.
-# Some tools or functions about seismic engineering will be sheared here
+Some tools or functions about this fild will be sheared here.
+Thanks for all suggestions.